How to Connect a WiFi Booster to a New Router

 Manual Method for Connecting a Wifi Booster to a New Router

-The manual method is also known as the AP (Access Point) mode or web browser setup.
+The manual method is the AP (Access Point) mode or web browser setup.
 Follow the instructions below to set up your Wi-Fi booster.

 - Plug the booster into an electrical source and turn it on